railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 ------------------------------

-You can set up a chart of accounts during the creation of a database, but for this exercise you'll start with the minimal chart that's built into the core of Open ERP (just a handful of required accounts without hierarchy, tax or subtotals).
+You can set up a chart of accounts during the creation of a database, but for this exercise you'll start with the minimal chart that you created (just a handful of required accounts without hierarchy, tax or subtotals).

 A number of account charts have been predefined for Open ERP, some of which meet the needs of